c. 260 BCE

 At the Direction of Ptolemy II, The Hebrew Bible Is Translated Into Greek, c.
 260 BCE

-Around 260 BCE, Ptolemy II ordered that the Hebrew Bible be translated into Greek for the Great Library of Alexandria for both the Jewish population of Egypt and those in vassal states abroad.
+Around 260 BCE, Ptolemy II ordered that the Torah (Five Books of Moses) be translated into Greek for the Great Library of Alexandria for both the Jewish population of Egypt and those in vassal states abroad.
 This translation is known as the Septuagint.

 The Letter of Aristeas